DanielSank/theory/README.md

 If you're not using Git, click the green "Clone or download" button and then choose "Download ZIP".
 If you are using Git, you know what to do.

+## Building

+The LaTeX documents in this repository should build with any standard LaTeX installation, using `pdflatex`.
+Image files are stored mostly as SVG, but in order to build the documents, the images must first be converted to PDF.
+Each document's directory contains an executable Python script called `make-figures.py` which will convert the SVG files to PDF.
+This script requires [Python](https://www.python.org/) and the free image editor [Inkscape](https://inkscape.org/).

 ## Style guide

 ### Files